addyosmani/backbone-fundamentals/backbone-fundamentals.md

     > r.js -o app.build.js

-## Exercise: Building a modular Backbone app with AMD & RequireJS
+# Exercise: Your First Modular Backbone + RequireJS App

 In this chapter, we'll look at our first practical Backbone & RequireJS project - how to build a modular Todo application.
-The application will allow us to add new todos, edit new todos and clear todo items that have been marked as completed.
+Similar to exercise 1, the application will allow us to add new todos, edit new todos and clear todo items that have been marked as completed.
 For a more advanced practical, see the section on mobile Backbone development.

 The complete code for the application can can be found in the `practicals/modular-todo-app` folder of this repo (thanks to Thomas Davis and J&eacute;r&ocirc;me Gravel-Niquet).
 Alternatively grab a copy of my side-project [TodoMVC](https://github.com/addyosmani/todomvc) which contains the sources to both AMD and non-AMD versions.

-**Note:** Thomas may be covering a practical on this exercise in more detail on [backbonetutorials.com](http://backbonetutorials.com) at some point soon, but for this section I'll be covering what I consider the core concepts.

 ### Overview

-Writing a 'modular' Backbone application can be a straight-forward process.
+Writing a modular Backbone application can be a straight-forward process.
 There are however, some key conceptual differences to be aware of if opting to use AMD as your module format of choice:

 * As AMD isn't a standard native to JavaScript or the browser, it's necessary to use a script loader (such as RequireJS or curl.js) in order to support defining components and modules using this module format.
 As we've already reviewed, there are a number of advantages to using the AMD as well as RequireJS to assist here.
 * Models, views, controllers and routers need to be encapsulated *using* the AMD-format.
 This allows each component of our Backbone application to cleanly manage dependencies (e.g collections required by a view) in the same way that AMD allows non-Backbone modules to.